§ Advances to competitive Pokémon

 Shoddy Battle was prepared to handle the rapid increase in traffic.
 It supported hundreds of concurrent users (there were typically around 500 users online at a time for most of its life) and it was able to host hundreds of thousands of battles per month.
 Its high scalability meant it was able to handle ever-increasing traffic, far above what was initially contemplated when the program was written and far above what previous simulators were able to handle.

 As can be seen from the graph, the amount of traffic increased rapidly to reach over six times the initial levels (which is the level of traffic that was that contemplated during development).
-At its peak, around 700,000 battles were played per month on the Smogon server — around one battle starting every four seconds.
+At its peak, around 700,000 battles were played per month on the main server — around one battle starting every four seconds.
 Shoddy Battle served the community admirably by handling these high levels of traffic.
-Between October 2007 and July 2010, there were around 12.3 million battles played on the Official/Smogon server.
+Between October 2007 and July 2010, there were around 12.3 million battles played on the main server.

-It is also worth noting that the Official/Smogon server was not the only server.
+It is also worth noting that the main server was not the only server.
 There were a number of other large servers, such as the Create-a-Pokémon Project server and the Pokemonexperte server, as well as a variety of smaller niche servers.